2021 Beijing Guoan F.C. season: Pre-season

 On 2 January, Toni Šunjić completed his transfer to Henan Jianye, the team he played for on loan after he was signed by Guoan in the summer of 2020.
 He did not cap for Guoan.

-On 6 January, Guoan announced Slaven Bilić, former manager of the Croatian national team, West Ham United and West Bromwich Albion as the team's new manager.
+On 6 January, Guoan announced Slaven Bilić, former manager of the Croatia national team, West Ham United and West Bromwich Albion as the team's new manager.
 The team's contract with former manager Bruno Génésio lapsed at the end of the last season and was not renewed.

 22 January saw Kim Min-Jae arrive in Guangzhou to begin his COVID-19 quarantine according to Chinese government regulations amid transfer rumors.
 He was the first foreign player to return ahead of the season.
 Bilić and his coaching staff landed in Hangzhou on 25 January for quarantine.
 Guoan's first training camp for the season began on 25 January in Kunming with only 11 first team players as many foreign players have yet to return or were undergoing quarantine according to Chinese regulations, and 7 first team members were training with the Chinese national team in Haikou.
 Chinese coaching staff led the training camp alongside reserve team players.
 The training camp ended on 9 February, and the team will regroup in Haikou for the next training camp after their lunar new year break.

 On 8 February, the Asian Football Confederation announced that fellow CSL club Shandong Taishan was banned from this season's AFC Champions League due to finance-related violations.
 Guoan therefore no longer need to participate in the play-off round as it is set to take Shandong's spot in the group stage proper.

 Guoan announced the singing of Cao Yongjing from Beijing Renhe on 9 February.
 He chose the number 37 shirt.

 15 February saw Guoan regroup for its second winter training camp in Haikou.
 Players previously training with the Chinese national team have returned, and Bilić, along with his coaching staff, have completed the required quarantine and led the training sessions.

 On 16 February, Guoan announced the signing of Gao Tianyi from Jiangsu.
 He was given the number 15 shirt.
 Guoan announced the transfer of Zhang Yu to Changchun Yatai on 25 February.
 Further, Dongda He joined from the U23 team at Wolverhampton Wanderers on 26 February.
 He will be wearing number 28.

 Bakambu returned to China on 2 March while the return date of Augusto, Viera and Fernando remains uncertain.
 On 5 March, Bakambu announced via his personal social media accounts that he has tested for COVID-19.
 Guoan released a statement later, confirming that Bakambu is without symptoms and currently receiving treatment.